philipmorrisintl/RPackUtils/README.md

 [...]
 ```

-6. Optionnaly launch the unit tests
+6. Optionally launch the unit tests
 ```bash
 (RPackUtils) $ cd tests
 (RPackUtils) $ pytest -sv [-m "not slow"]
 [...]
 ```
-You can optionnaly unselect tests maked as "slow".
+You can optionally unselect tests marked as "slow".

 7. Install
 ```bash